Thanks for joining me!

 1. Buying fruit and vegetables loose

 Having had a good look around the fresh fruit and vegetables section of my local supermarket, I found that although a lot of the produce was wrapped in plastic, there were also a number of items that could be bought loose.
 So I started buying my fruit and vegetables individually.
-After all, did I really need a plastic bag to put my bananas in, only to discard it when I got home?
+After all, did I really need a single use plastic bag to put my bananas in, only to discard it when I got home?
 It was such a waste.

 2. Using reusable, eco friendly bags for shopping